paulhamsh/Spark-Control-X/README.md

 14 00 00 00  |  09      | FF    | 42    | 0C    | 44    | 48    | 08    | FF | FF
 14 00 00 00  |  0A      | FC    | FB    | 0C    | FA    | F9    | 08    | FF | FF

-A special Bank 0 has the mapping of long press messages.
-These are the same long presses regardless of bank selected.
-Bank 0 cannot be selected.
+A special profile 0 has the mapping of long press messages.
+These are the same long presses regardless of profile selected.
+Profile 0 cannot be selected.

 ```
 Amp send:   14 00 00 00 00